Divertor shaping with neutral baffling as a solution to the tokamak power exhaust challenge: Results

 The benefits of long-legged divertors, total flux expansion, divertor shaping and neutral baffling have been individually studied on TCV \cite{Reimerdes2017,Theiler2017}; showing benefits of neutral baffling \cite{Reimerdes2021,Raj2022,Gorno2023,Sheikh2021} and long divertor leg lengths \cite{Reimerdes2017}.
 The benefits of total flux expansion (both in terms of detachment onset and front sensitivity/stability) were, however, much smaller than predicted by the DLS model \cite{Carpita2023,Fevrier2021}.
-SOLEDGE2D-EIRENE simulations suggest that the neutral baffling on TCV may be insufficient to recover the full benefit of total flux expansion \cite{Meineri2023}, consistent with previous SOLPS-ITER simulations \cite{Fil2019submitted}.
-This can lead to strong plasma flows from the midplane to the target due to neutrals escaping the divertor \cite{Cowley2024,Havlickova2015}, which can diminish the impact of total flux expansion on the detachment onset \cite{Carpita2023}.
-Furthermore, SOLPS-ITER simulations \cite{Fil2017} showed the openness of the TCV tokamak (without baffles), combined with the incidence angle of the divertor leg to the surface, resulted in a worse neutral trapping for the Super-X divertor than the conventional divertor.
-This not only negates part of the benefits of total flux expansion due to an ion flow from upstream towards the target, but also reduces the benefit of the neutrals in power/particle dissipation between the Super-X divertor compared to the conventional divertor.
+Escape of neutrals from the divertor to the SOL upstream of the X-point can lead to strong plasma flows from the midplane to the target \cite{Cowley2024,Havlickova2015}, which diminishes the impact of total flux expansion on the detachment onset \cite{Carpita2023}.
+SOLEDGE2D-EIRENE simulations suggest that the neutral baffling on TCV may be insufficient to recover the full benefit of total flux expansion \cite{Meineri2023}, consistent with previous SOLPS-ITER simulations \cite{Fil2019submitted,Fil2017} which showed that the neutral trapping of the (open, unbaffled) TCV Super-X divertor was worse than that of the conventional divertor.
+This not only negates part of the benefits of total flux expansion due to an ion flow from upstream the X-point towards the target, but also reduces the benefit of the neutrals in power/particle dissipation between the Super-X divertor compared to the conventional divertor.

-MAST-U \cite{Morris2018} uniquely integrates strong baffling and extreme divertor shaping, enabling strongly baffled novel divertor solutions.
-The DLS detachment onset predictions ($C_t$) varies by 110 \% for the MAST-U CD to SXD strike point scan discharge.
-Comparatively, $C_t$ varies by 70 \% for a range of TCV divertor geometries (target radius scan, poloidal flux expansion scan, as well as for the X-point target divertor) \cite{Theiler2017,Reimerdes2017}.
-By integrating strong baffling, long-legged divertors and total flux expansion, MAST-U enables retrieving the full benefit of its extreme shaping capability on the detachment onset and stability (factor $5 \times$ reduced sensitivity for ED \& SXD vs CD, \autoref{fig:DivCoreOverview}(b)), as well as power and particle exhaust capability.